joeriggs/NASProxy/README.md

 - proxyConfig.sh
   Creates the /etc/pfproxy.conf file.
-This contains all of the configuration information for the ProtectFile Proxy.
+This contains all of the configuration information for the NAS Proxy.

 - dcInstall.sh
   If you need to create a Windows Domain Controller, create it now.
 You will need the /etc/pfproxy.conf file that was created by proxyConfig.sh.

 - proxyInstall.sh
-  Install and initialize ProtectFile onto the ProtectFile Proxy.
+  Install and initialize the encryption product onto the NAS Proxy.

     - proxyStart.sh
-      Start the ProtectFile Proxy.
-This script starts all of the important players (ProtectFile, NFSD, proxy FUSE driver, etc.) in the correct order.
+      Start the NAS Proxy.
+This script starts all of the important players (encryption software, NFSD, proxy FUSE driver, etc.) in the correct order.
       It loads all of the currently encrypted directories

         - dirAddNFS.sh
-          Encrypt an NFS directory and add it to the ProtectFile Proxy.
+          Encrypt an NFS directory and add it to the NAS Proxy.

         - dirDelNFS.sh
-          Remove an NFS directory from the ProtectFile Proxy, and unencrypt it.
+          Remove an NFS directory from the NAS Proxy, and unencrypt it.

     - proxyStop.sh
-      Shutdown the ProtectFile Proxy.
-This includes stopping ProtectFile and disconnecting all of the mounts and exported directories.
+      Shutdown the NAS Proxy.
+This includes stopping the encryption software and disconnecting all of the mounts and exported directories.

 - proxyUninstall.sh
-  Unconfigure and remove ProtectFile from the ProtectFile Proxy.
+  Unconfigure and remove the encryption software from the NAS Proxy.